aldolo69/oqtadrive/README.md

 - list drives: `oqtactl ls`
 - list cartridge content: `oqtactl ls -d {drive}` or `oqtactl ls -i {file}`

 `load` & `save` currently support `.mdr` and `.mdv` formatted files.
 I've only tested loading a very limited number of cartridge files available out there though, so there may be surprises.
-If you have [*Z80onMDR*](https://www.tomdalby.com/other/z80onmdr.html) installed on your system and added to `PATH`, `load` can load *Spectrum Z80* snapshot files into the daemon, converting them to *MDR* on the fly by calling *Z80onMDR*.
+For the *Spectrum* `load` can also load *Z80* snapshot files into the daemon, converting them to *MDR* on the fly.

 ## Building
 On *Linux* you can use the `Makefile` to build `oqtactl`, the *OqtaDrive* binary.
 Note that for consistency, building is done inside a *Golang* build container, so you will need *Docker* to build, but no other dependencies.
 Just run `make build`.
 You can also cross-compile for *MacOS* and *Windows*.
 Run `CROSS=y make build` in that case.
 If you want to build on *MacOS* or *Windows* directly, you would have to install the *Golang* SDK there and run the proper `go build` command manually.